Best Clinic UK - Aesthetics Awards 2024

 1 - 2 weeks

-Your surgeon will make new incisions following the same line as your previous surgery, to prevent new scarring.
-If the new implant is a similar size and shape to the planned replacement, then they will preserve the existing capsule (the area in which the implant sits) and the overall surgery will be very fast, often taking less than an hour.
-If the new implants are different from the originals, your surgeon will perform a capsulectomy, where part of the breast tissue that has healed around the breast implants is altered or removed to ensure the new implants sit comfortably and are in the correct position.
+Breast Implant Replacement surgery follows the same protocol but involves the replacement of the old implants with new implants.
+If the new implant is a similar size and shape to the planned replacement, then they will preserve the existing capsule (the area in which the implant sits), and the overall surgery will be very quick, often taking less than an hour.
+If the new implants differ from the originals, your surgeon will perform a Capsulectomy, where part of the breast tissue that has healed around the breast implants is altered or removed to ensure the new implants sit comfortably and are in the correct position.

-At Cadogan Clinic, our consultant surgeons will assess whether you are suitable for an implant replacement in a bespoke one to one consultation.
+At Cadogan Clinic, our consultant surgeons will assess whether you are suitable for an implant replacement in a bespoke one-to-one consultation at our award-winning clinic based in Chelsea, London.

-You must be over 18 to have this procedure.
+You must be over 18 to undergo Breast Implant Removal or Replacement surgery.

 Words from our clients: